jswilkinSMU/SimpleMiner/README.md

 		- Digging obtains a block and adds to slot if block doesn't already have a stack that isn't full.
 		- Placing removes a block from current stack.

+### Build and Use:

+	1. Download and Extract the zip folder.
+	2. Open the Run folder.
+	3. Double-click SimpleMiner_Release_x64.exe to start the program.